 Resources for Making Your Schedule

 Permission Numbers for Courses: If you want to take an Honors College (UHC) course, a Film Studies course, a Spanish course above the level of Spanish 0004, you will need a permission number to enroll in it.
 Use the links below to learn about getting a permission number.
 Contact your advisor if you want to take a course that has a prerequisite for which you have AP/IB credit that has not yet been received or posted.

 The French, German, Italian and Spanish Language Placement tests are offered online.
 Instructions on how to take the exams can be found here.

-For further study in a foreign language Pitt offers that is not listed above, please contact the specific language department for placement details.
-To see a full listing of the languages Pitt offers, click here.
+For further study in a foreign language that is not listed above, please contact the specific language department for placement details.
+To see a full listing of the languages offered at Pitt, click here.